Vaxholm Church: The old church

-On the other side of the stone is the image of a "a poor man's rifle" and a text about donating to the house of God and the poor.
+On the other side of the stone is the image of "a poor man's rifle" and a text about donating to the house of God and the poor.

 Current church

 The first stone for the present church was laid on 20 September 1760, on the rear east side of the church.
 The construction took time, and the sign above the entrance indicates that the church was not consecrated until 1803.
 Superintendent Carl Fredrik Adelcrantz was the architect who designed and would finally approve the church building.
 Architect Olof Tempelman worked under Adelcrantz as an assistant.
 When Adelcrantz resigned his public duties in 1795, Tempelman completed the construction.
 The funds raised were not enough to build the planned tower.
 The idea was to add this later, and a temporary wooden belfry was built instead.
 It is still used today.
 The church was dedicated to the then king, Gustav IV Adolf, and was named Gustav Adolfskyrkan.

 Vaxholm's church is an aisleless (single-nave) building with a short cross arm and a full-width quire.
 The building faces east–west with its sacristy to the north.
 The church is covered by a mansard and hip roof.
 The sacristy was built in 1896 by architect Johan Laurentz, when the south entrance was blocked and arched windows were inserted into the gable end.
 In 1962, the roof was replaced with copper plate.
 The well-preserved interior is covered by a coffered ceiling.